Do you remember the Matrix? the scene where Neo is confronted with a tough choice that will set the course of his future and the entire movie.

 How can we begin to exercise the ability to make better choices?
 Choices that aren't made poorly out of pressure or from reaction because the situation is unexpected.
 Or worse made because we always have, even when the result doesn't yield any better outcomes.

-I wont pretend that all choices we make are created equal because some are just more challenging the others.
+I wont pretend that all choices we make are created equal because some are just more challenging than others.
 This will be based on a number of things like its significance, the relationships impacted, the context, timing and maybe resources.
-Here are four principles you take away today to help you cultivate the skill of making great choices.
+Here are four principles you can take away today to help you cultivate the skill of making great choices.

 Show up ON purpose

 It wasn't until much later in my career that I discovered this powerful practice.
 Plan on purpose, then you'll turn up on purpose, do things on purpose and you will respond on purpose.
 If you are clear on what you need to do at work, if you know the goal then show up on purpose.
 When you're presented with new choices you'll know that the lens in which that choice is made should be the one that gets you ON purpose.
 ON track to your goal and helps you to achieve that.
-It might not always be clear as some choices when presented can look good for us today but aren't great for us later.
+It might not always be clear, as some choices when presented can look good for us today but aren't great for us later.
 Be aware of the short cut choices, ones that don't challenge your growth or only give you a marginal win when you're looking for maximum results.

 Weigh the cost